progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--The last major range-selection syntax is the triple-dot syntax, which specifies all the commits that are reachable by either of two references but not by both of them.
 Look back at the example commit history in Figure 6-1.
 If you want to see what is in `master` or `experiment` but not any common references, you can run-->

 Die letzte wichtige Syntax, mit der man Commit Reihen spezifizieren kann, ist die Drei-Punkte Syntax, die alle Commits anzeigt, die in einer der beiden Referenzen enthalten sind, aber nicht in beiden.
-Schau dir noch mal die Commit Historie in Bild 6-1- an.
+Schau Dir noch mal die Commit Historie in Bild 6-1- an.
 Wenn Du diejenigen Commits anzeigen willst, die in den `master` und `experiment` Branches, nicht aber in beiden Branches gleichzeitig  enthalten sind, dann kannst Du folgendes tun:

 	$ git log master...experiment
 	F